Tatiwuli/Tatiwuli/README.md

 - At a data analytics internship, worked closely with the product team to redesign a booking feature projected to increase booking rates by 30%

 ### 👩🏻‍💻 Why Software Engineering?
-I find it genuinely fascinating to build software that makes people's lives easier so they can achieve better versions of themselves.
+I find it fascinating to build software that makes people's lives easier so they can achieve better versions of themselves.
 There's something deeply satisfying about solving complex technical challenges in the background—making the impossible possible—while keeping the user experience simple and elegant.
-The puzzle of balancing technical depth with intuitive design keeps me hooked.
+The puzzle of balancing technical depth with intuitive design is challenging but FUN!

 *Feel free to check out my starred projects below :)
 ----